-The charcoal trend is in full swing and it seems like a new charcoal toothpaste, brush, or rinse is launched almost every day.
-Charcoal is gaining traction so much that even large, established players like Colgate have launched their own charcoal products.
+The charcoal trend is in full swing and it seems like a new charcoal toothpaste, powder, or rinse is launched almost every day.
+Charcoal is gaining traction so much that even large, established players like Colgate have launched their own charcoal toothpastes.

 Even though lots of people are jumping on the modern charcoal bandwagon, our team of hygienists cringe at the charcoal fad.
 Why?
-Well, here's everything you need to know about those charcoal products flooding your Instagram ads.
+Well, here's everything you need to know about those charcoal toothpastes and powders flooding your Instagram ads.

-The activated charcoal in your toothpaste, toothbrush, and other oral hygiene products is the same kind of charcoal in a water filter.
+The activated charcoal in your toothpaste is the same kind of charcoal in a water filter.
 It's "activated" by being processed at very high temperatures.
 The temperature is so high it actually changes the structure of the charcoal and increases its surface area.
 Sort of like popping 🍿 a kernel of corn.

 The larger surface area becomes more porous and also creates more contours that trap and absorb other particles.
 Then when the charcoal is washed away, those other particles wash away with the charcoal.
 Charcoal is great in water filters because it traps all kinds of particles floating in your water, resulting in a clean and crisp tasting water.

-Activated charcoal works wonder for your drinking water.
+Activated charcoal works wonders for your drinking water.
 So how about your teeth?

 Well that's because it is.

-Charcoal-based products claim to whiten teeth because they remove surface stains.
-How?
-By being abrasive and scrubbing the surface of your teeth.
+Charcoal toothpaste doesn't whiten, it removes surface stains by being abrasive and scrubbing the surface of your teeth.
 While that might sound pretty good, the bad news is it's also scraping away the surface of your enamel:

 "Activated charcoal-based products work by scraping stain from your enamel and multiple studies indicate that there is then a change in the surface structure of the enamel.
 That means the charcoal is scratching the enamel, creating unwanted microscopic grooves where bacteria gets trapped, causing more erosion and trapping stain on the teeth,"